wp-plugins/user-role-editor/readme.txt

 You can add new capabilities and remove unnecessary capabilities which could be left from uninstalled plugins.
 Multi-site support is provided.

+**User Role Editor Pro**
+Do you need more functionality with quick and quality support?
+Do you not like advertisement at User Role Editor pages?
+Buy [Pro version](htpp://role-editor.com).
+Pro version is advertisement free.
+Donate link is not included also.
+Pro version includes the "Export/Import" module.
+You can export user roles to the local file and import them then to any WordPress site or other sites of the multi-site WordPress network.
+More Pro functionality modules will follow.

-To subscribe for Premium support provided by User Role Editor plugin author Vladimir Garagulya visit [role-editor.com](htpp://role-editor.com)
+To subscribe for Premium support only visit [role-editor.com](htpp://role-editor.com).
+Premium support is provided by User Role Editor plugin author Vladimir Garagulya.
+You will get an answer on your question not once a week or never, but in 24 hours.

 To read more about 'User Role Editor' visit [this page](http://www.shinephp.com/user-role-editor-wordpress-plugin/) at [shinephp.com](http://shinephp.com)